BryanSchuetz/mcp/all-project-pages/afghanistan-value-chains-livestock.markdown

   to increase productivity and create jobs by expanding into new markets, attracting investors, and improving efficiency.
 start: 2018
-end: 2025
+end: 2024
-client: U.S. Agency for International Development
+client: U.S. Government
 solutions:
 - Agriculture and Food Security
 - Market Systems and Value Chain